 The draft policy is under review by the bargaining units and Executive staff.
 The review should be completed by the end of November 2015.
 As with the other policies, this policy review involved input from the City Attorney's Office, bargaining units, Training Unit, Captains and Executive Staff, and CNA.
 This policy will be incorporated into the SPD Policy Manual soon with many other new and revised policies.
-Status: In Progress.
+The new policy was shared with the department.
+Status: Complete.